DataDog/documentation/content/en/integrations/guide/data-center-migration.md

 ### Dependent resources

-Many Datadog resources are interdependent, meaning that a resource can reference many resources such as `roles` and `dashboard`, which may include widgets that use Datadog monitor or Synthetic test data.
+Many Datadog resources are interdependent, meaning that a resource can reference many resources.
+For example, a `users` resource could reference `roles` and `dashboards` resources, which may include widgets that use Datadog monitor or Synthetic test data.

 While the `datadog-sync-cli` package synchronizes these resources to ensure dependencies are not broken, you must ensure that dependent resources are also imported and synced if you are importing and syncing a _subset_ of resources.